 It’s easy to forget the concept of sunk cost.
 “We’ve already invested so much in this project, let’s just ride it out!” is not a helpful attitude.
 Abandoning a project that isn’t contributing to the bottom line as expected isn’t a failure – it’s a smart business decision.
 It frees up resources that can now be reallocated to higher-return projects.

-Other times, the project is contributing, and is performing exactly as expected with one exception: the timeline.
+Other times, the project is contributing and is performing exactly as expected with one exception: the timeline.
 If it’s a project or type of initiative that your company has never attempted before, it’s reasonable to expect that maybe time projections were off.
 The goal doesn’t need to change, just the deadline.

 You might even consider rewarding employees for marking projects red.
 Cutting under-performing projects and establishing realistic timelines for critical initiatives both save the company money and inspire employees to come up with creative ways to save the project or to evolve it into a higher-performing version.
-Rewarding employees builds trust in the system and shows that you value their feedback and potential solutions.
+Rewarding employees build trust in the system and shows that you value their feedback and potential solutions.
 Again, just like marking items yellow, you want to catch red items as quickly as possible for a solution that leads to year-end success (or at least learnings).

 If you’ve been a part of your organization’s strategic planning process for any length of time, then you know that execution is everything.
-While strategic planning and all of the preparation work that go into it are important, all of that hard work goes to waste if it’s not executed against.
+While strategic planning and all of the preparation work that goes into it are important, all of that hard work goes to waste if it’s not executed.
 Status lights provide a quick way to check in on execution and easily identify initiatives that need to be looked at in further detail.
 With this system in place, you’ll be able to adapt your action plan to increase the chance of success at the first sign of trouble.

-If you’d like to see how AchieveIt can help provide a visual overview of your plan, implement a status light system, free you from Excel Hell and much, much more, sign up for a custom tour today.
+If you’d like to see how AchieveIt can help provide a visual overview of your plan, implement a status light system, free you from Excel Hell, and much, much more, sign up for a custom tour today.